MEDICAL SECOND OPINION

 • Necessary laboratory tests and radiology studies

-• Assessment by anesthesiologist and other laboratory tests and radiology studies to minimize anesthesia-related complications
+• Review of health history A detailed physical examination Necessary laboratory tests and radiology studies Assessment by anesthesiologists and other laboratory tests and radiology studies to minimize anesthesia-related complications

-A preoperative discussion with your surgeon about gastric bypass surgery is very important.
-All details of the procedure, potential risks and healing period are explained.
-Moreover, it is reasonable to plan discharge, post-discharge accommodation and travel at this phase in order to manage postoperative period better.
+A preoperative discussion with your surgeon about gastric bypass surgery is critical.
+All procedure details, potential risks, and healing period are explained.
+Moreover, it is reasonable to plan discharge, post-discharge accommodation, and travel at this phase to manage the postoperative period better.

 Gastric bypass surgery is performed under general anesthesia.
 Typically, laparoscopy is used for this surgery.
-However, conventional open surgery can be performed if you previously had an abdominal surgery or due to some reasons determined and informed to you by your surgeon.
+However, conventional open surgery can be achieved if you previously had abdominal surgery or for some reasons determined and informed by your surgeon.

 Your surgeon makes small incisions.
 First, your abdominal cavity is inflated by CO2 gas through one of those incisions.
 Then, a camera is inserted into your abdominal cavity.
 Other incisions are used for surgical instruments to be inserted into your abdominal cavity.

-Since duodenal switch directly affects the metabolism, it leads to more weight loss.
-It is a good method especially for people whose BMI is above 55kg/m2.
-This surgery not only limits food intake, but it also reduces absorption of foods.
-It is an efficient therapeutic method for diabetes, hypertension and high cholesterol caused by excessive weight.
-It is beneficial for patients who consume foods rich in fat as it decreases fat absorption.
-Although it is one of the obesity surgery methods that ensure the maximum weight loss, it is not a common one due to many peroperative and postoperative complications.
+Since the duodenal switch directly affects the metabolism, it leads to more weight loss.
+It is a suitable method, especially for people whose BMI is above 55kg/m2.
+This surgery not only limits food intake but also reduces the absorption of food.
+It is an efficient therapeutic method for diabetes, hypertension, and high cholesterol caused by excessive weight.
+It benefits patients who consume foods rich in fat as it decreases fat absorption.
+Although it is one of the obesity surgery methods that ensure maximum weight loss, it is not a common one due to many preoperative and postoperative complications.
 Malodorous chronic diarrhea and vitamin and protein deficiencies secondary to decreased fat absorption are common after this surgery.

-Patients are required to follow some dietary restrictions in early post operative period after bariatric surgeries.
-They are allowed to eat only liquid foods at first, and next, soft foods are gradually allowed followed by a routine diet that should be complied for the rest of the life.
+Patients must follow some dietary restrictions after bariatric surgeries in the early postoperative period.
+They are allowed to eat only liquid foods at first, and next, soft foods are gradually allowed, followed by a routine diet that should be complied with for the rest of their lives.

-Both digestive system is restricted and absorption is affected in gastric bypass surgery.
-Due to restrictions in absorption of nutrients, you will necessarily attend routine follow-up visits, provided more frequently in the first several months.
-Additionally, you should also take some vitamin and mineral supplements recommended by your physician.
-For you to lead a healthy life, your weight loss process is also required to be managed carefully.
+Both digestive systems are restricted, and absorption is affected in gastric bypass surgery.
+Due to restrictions in the absorption of nutrients, you will necessarily attend routine follow-up visits, provided more frequently in the first several months.
+You should also take some vitamin and mineral supplements recommended by your physician.
+To lead a healthy life, your weight loss process must also be managed carefully.